Privacy Policy

 | Cloudflare | CDN, DDoS protection, and secure tunneling | Standard web traffic metadata (IP addresses, request headers) |

 | Google Ads | Paid-acquisition campaign measurement and ad-click to signup attribution | Aggregated conversion counts and Google Click ID (gclid) match-back.
 No teacher email, name, or other personally-identifying information is sent to Google Ads for conversion measurement.
-Governed by the Google Cloud Data Processing Addendum. |
+Governed by the Google Ads Data Processing Terms. |

 6.1 Vertex AI Data Handling